yanhuiyi/rh-pretest/README.md

 # Open Ended Questions

 - What are some best practices for ensuring proper accessibility support?
-  In the technical level, follow technical standards such as,
+  In the technical level, I would like to follow technical standards such as,
   1. Provide semantic document tags and structure that helps keyboard navigation or screen reader
   2. Make sure link text meaningful
   3. Provide headers, footers or caption for table structure